-- To ensure proper system installation, this code, and any applicable manufacturer's installation instructions must be followed. - All materials used in installation of piping and plumbing fixtures for rainwater harvesting systems must be approved for potable water and in the plumbing code or - listed by an ANSI accredited product certification program.
-Engineered systems shall be installed per plans and specifications of the engineer of c. record. - A property owner is not required to be licensed to harvest, store, distribute, treat, or use harvested rainwater on property owned by the person if the rainwater system, is - physically separated from the City public water system.
+- 1. General - a.
+To ensure proper system installation, this code, and any applicable manufacturer's installation instructions must be followed. - b.
+All materials used in installation of piping and plumbing fixtures for rainwater harvesting systems must be approved for potable water and in the plumbing code or listed by an ANSI accredited product certification program. - c.
+Engineered systems shall be installed per plans and specifications of the engineer of record. - d.
+A property owner is not required to be licensed to harvest, store, distribute, treat, or use harvested rainwater on property owned by the person if the rainwater system, is physically separated from the City public water system. - e.
 Rainwater shall only be harvested from impervious elevated roof surfaces.
-Harvesting shall not occur from the following locations:

-- Any vehicular or pedestrian area.

-- Surface water runoff.

-- Bodies of standing water. iii.

-2. Tanks/Cisterns

-- Tanks shall be located outside any required building setbacks. - Minimum required storage volumes shall be determined by the users estimated water demand consistent with the estimated future water supplies based on historic local rainfall records. - c.
-Design tanks and piping so stored water will not be accessible to mosquitoes, insects. sunlight, or animals. - d.
+Harvesting shall not occur from the following locations: - i.
+Any vehicular or pedestrian area. - ii.
+Surface water runoff. - iii.
+Bodies of standing water. - 2.
+Tanks/Cisterns - a.
+Tanks shall be located outside any required building setbacks. - b.
+Minimum required storage volumes shall be determined by the users estimated water demand consistent with the estimated future water supplies based on historic local rainfall records. - c.
+Design tanks and piping so stored water will not be accessible to mosquitoes, insects, sunlight, or animals. - d.
 For all tanks, install a tank overflow and route it to a logical location in the landscape where it will be put to beneficial use.
-The overflow capacity must be equal to or greater than the inflow capacity. - Filter inflow from roof to tank to remove organic debris.
-Filter tank outflow before it enters the potable or non-potable system to prevent clogging. - Consider installing a bypass to allow direct drainage of rooftop runoff when tanks are full.
-Route bypass water to a beneficial use area - Tanks shall be listed for use with potable water. - Tanks shall be opaque or painted to prohibit algae growth.
+The overflow capacity must be equal to or greater than the inflow capacity. - e.
+Filter inflow from roof to tank to remove organic debris.
+Filter tank outflow before it enters the potable or non-potable system to prevent clogging. - f.
+Consider installing a bypass to allow direct drainage of rooftop runoff when tanks are full.
+Route bypass water to a beneficial use area - g.
+Tanks shall be listed for use with potable water. - h.
+Tanks shall be opaque or painted to prohibit algae growth. - 3.
+Treatment - a.
+Pre-tank filters such as gutter screens, first flush divertors, roof washers, basket screens or sock filters shall be used to filter water prior to entering the storage tanks.